Guide to pigeons and doves in the UK: how to identify them and what's the difference

 Stock dove

 A bird of wooded farmland with similar plumage to the wild rock dove but with a jet-black eye.
 It lacks the wood pigeon’s white feathers.
-Has a delicious insistent brooding call.
+Has an insistent brooding call.
 Numbers have declined recently.

 Find out more about stock doves.